BrainerdAreaAmateurRadioClub/legendary-goggles/README.md

 ![400px-apruptx0004](https://cloud.githubusercontent.com/assets/25856695/23232743/058d03d0-f912-11e6-9278-4623a960dc05.jpg)

 ## Getting Started
 There are a few items that you will need to consider before setting up your own Raspberry Pi APRS WX Station.
-Your Personal Weather Station (PWS) will need to transmit information to the Raspberry Pi using either a USB interface, serial interface, or wireless decode.
+Your Personal Weather Station (PWS) will need to send information to the Raspberry Pi using either a USB interface, a serial interface, or wireless decode.

 If you already have a PWS (Personal Weather Station), decide how the